collective/Products.PloneKeywordManager/README.rst

 Credits
 =======

-PloneKeywordManager was mainly coded by Maik Jablonski during the Plone Paderborn Sprint (back in September 2003), founded by the Bertelsmann Foundation.
-Initial code by `Maik Jablonski <mailto:maik.jablonski@uni-bielefeld.de>`_ User Interface updates and Setup Code -- Alexander Limi from Plone Solutions.
+PloneKeywordManager was mainly coded by `Maik Jablonski <mailto:maik.jablonski@uni-bielefeld.de>` during the Plone Paderborn Sprint (back in September 2003), founded by the Bertelsmann Foundation.
+First user interface updates and setup code by Alexander Limi from Plone Solutions.
-Thanks to Joe Geldart from `Netalley Networks <http://www.netalleynetworks.com>`_ for updating the template to Plone 2.0 format.
+Joe Geldart from `Netalley Networks <http://www.netalleynetworks.com>`_ updated the template to Plone 2.0 format.
 We would also like to thank Maik for letting us put this code in the `Collective <http://collective.github.com/>`_ - so it can be improved and expanded easiely.

+After this, many people updated the code, templates and setup to follow up with the Plone releases.

 These days the add-on is developed within the Plone Collective by a `group of volunteers <https://github.com/collective/Products.PloneKeywordManager/graphs/contributors>`_.